yzkee/mcp-use/README.md

 💡 Let developers easily connect any LLM to tools like web browsing, file operations, and more.

 - Visit the [mcp-use.com website](https://mcp-use.com/) to know how to build and deploy MCP agents.
-- Visit the [mcp-use docs](https://docs.mcp-use.com/) to get started with mcp-use libraryò
+- Visit the [mcp-use docs](https://docs.mcp-use.com/) to get started with mcp-use library

 💬 Get started quickly - chat with your servers on our <b>hosted version</b>!
 [Try mcp-use chat (beta)](https://chat.mcp-use.com).